openvinotoolkit/open_model_zoo/models/public/mtcnn-r/mtcnn-r.md

 ### Original model

-1. Face detection, name - `prob1`, shape `1,2,B`, contains scores across 2 classes (`0 `- no face, `1` - face) for each input in batch.
-This is necessary for refining face regions from `mtcnn-p`
+1. Face detection, name - `prob1`, shape - `1,2,B`, contains scores across two classes (`0 `- no face, `1` - face) for each input in batch.
+This is necessary to refine face regions from `mtcnn-p`.
-2. Face location, name - `conv5-2`, contains clarifications for produced by `mtcnn-p` boxes
+2. Face location, name - `conv5-2`, contains clarifications for boxes produced by `mtcnn-p`.

 ### Converted model

-1. Face detection, name - `prob1`, shape `1,2,B`, contains scores across 2 classes (`0 `- no face, `1` - face) for each input in batch.
-This is necessary for refining face regions from `mtcnn-p`
+1. Face detection, name - `prob1`, shape - `1,2,B`, contains scores across two classes (`0 `- no face, `1` - face) for each input in batch.
+This is necessary to refine face regions from `mtcnn-p`.
-2. Face location, name - `conv5-2`, contains clarifications for produced by `mtcnn-p` boxes
+2. Face location, name - `conv5-2`, contains clarifications for boxes produced by `mtcnn-p`.

 ## Legal Information